-Course Title: Principles of Biology I
+Course Title: Principles of Biology II

-I. Course Description:

-This course presents an overview of major biological principles.
-Major topics include basic chemistry as it relates to living organisms, cell structure and function, heredity and modern aspects of genetics.
-This course is intended for students who do not plan to transfer to an upper level major in science, environmental science, medicine, or a science-related field.
-Students may use this course in preparation for taking BIOL104, or, in combination with CHEM101, to fulfill the science requirement for the Nursing program.
+I. Course Description: BIOL102 presents an overview of major biological principles.
+Major topics include evolution, biodiversity, animal form and function, and ecology.
+It is appropriate for students who are not planning to transfer to an upper level major in science, environmental science, or related field.
+This course will satisfy TC3 program requirements for a science, laboratory science, or unrestricted elective.
 Substantial outside preparation for lectures and laboratories is required.
-Prerequisites: Prior completion of, or concurrent enrollment in, ENGL100 if required by placement.
+BIOL102 may be taken before BIOL101 (not a prerequisite).
+Prerequisites: Prior completion of, or concurrent enrollment in ENGL100 if required by placement.
 3 Cr.
 (2 Lec., 2 Lab.)
-Fall and spring semesters.
+Fall and Spring semesters.